ashleyfarrugia89/dremio-deployer/README.md

 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 - [Kubernetes or KubeCTL](https://kubernetes.io/docs/tasks/tools/)

+The setup for Dremio can be performed using <b>User</b> who has <i>Owner</i> permissions in your Azure subscription, or alternatively an <b>Enterprise Application (EA)</b> that has the following permissions.

 ## Permissions

-> If using Enterprise Application (EA) you will need to assign the required Azure permissions.
+> If you are using an Enterprise Application you will need to assign the required Azure permissions below.
 If you are Owner of the subscription then please skip this step.

 - Assign Contributor role
-- Create custom role for dremio using create_custom_dremio_role.sh and assign to EA
+- Create custom role for Dremio using create_custom_dremio_role.sh and assign to EA
 - Assign Storage Blob Data Owner to EA

 ## Setup
-1. Update dremio.config with relevant values for the following variables:
+1. Update dremio.config with relevant values for the following variables.

 | Variable  	| Description  | Required 	|
 |---	|:---	|	---|